Misotheism: Speculative fiction

 The Athar, a fictional organization from the D&D's Planescape Campaign Setting denies the divinity of the setting's deities.
 They do, however, tend to worship "The Great Unknown" in their place.
 In the Pathfinder universe, the nation of Rahadoum bans the worship of the setting's deities.
 They do not deny the deities' power or divinity, but instead believe that worshiping a deity is akin to enslaving ones' self and that mortals' problems are best solved without the interference of higher powers.

 In the 2013 film Prisoners, Holly Jones and her husband Isaac lost their faith in God after their son died of cancer.
 Since then, they have been kidnapping and murdering children in order to make other parents lose faith in God and turning them into revenge-driven hollow shells of their former selves, i.e. spreading their misotheism to other people.
 As Holly Jones states to Keller Dover near the end of the film: "Making children disappear is the war we wage with God.
 Makes people lose their faith, turns them into demons like you."

 In the DC Extended Universe film Batman v Superman: Dawn of Justice, Lex Luthor has a misotheistic view of God, believing that if God was omnipotent, then he logically could not be omnibenevolent and vice versa (the theological problem of evil), thereby solidifying his belief that power cannot be innocent.
 He has a penchant for constantly implementing allusions to major figures of both pagan and biblical theology, with him notably comparing himself to Prometheus, General Zod to Icarus, and Superman to Zeus, Horus, Apollo, Jehovah and Satan.
 He even compares himself to the biblical God in one way, claiming to hate "the sin, not the sinner", and plays God by creating the monster Doomsday.

 In the season 1 of Luke Cage, Willis Stryker's misotheism seemed to enforce his revenge mission against his half-brother Luke Cage, quoting several Bible verses that directly link to Lukes's supposed betrayal against Stryker.
 The Judas Bullet was designed to symbolize this act of treachery; stating "one Judas to another" before shooting Luke in the abdomen and vowing to repeat the same words that Cain said to his father after killing Abel when he finally did kill Cage.

+Gorr the God Butcher is a prime example of misotheism in Marvel comics.
+Created by Jason Aaron and Esad Ribić in 2013, this character embodies misotheism through his crusade to exterminate all deities in the universe after discovering their indifference to mortal suffering.
+Gorr's characterization illustrates how misotheism can arise from the betrayal of religious expectations rather than simple disbelief.
+The character, portrayed by Christian Bale, was later adapted in the film Thor: Love and Thunder (2022), bringing this depiction of misotheism to a wider audience.